mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_s2_mk1.rst

 Jog Wheels
 ^^^^^^^^^^

-Touch the top of the jog wheel and turn it to scratch.
-Move the jog wheel from the edge without touching the top to nudge the track.
+Press the top of the jog wheel and turn it to scratch.
+Move the jog wheel from the edge without pressing the top to nudge the track.
 Hold :hwlabel:`SHIFT` and spin the jog wheel to seek quickly.

 Loop Section